-Patrick Heron has served as the Chair of our board of directors since December 2019, and has been a member of our board of directors since April 2016.
-Since September 1999, Mr. Heron has been a managing general partner with Frazier Healthcare Partners, where he has been active in company formations and initial investments in various biotechnology companies, including Marcadia Biotech Inc., Calixa Therapeutics, Inc. and VentiRx Pharmaceuticals, Inc. He also led Frazier's involvement in MedPointe Inc. Prior to joining Frazier, Mr. Heron helped develop McKinsey & Company's west coast biotechnology consulting practice.
-Mr. Heron currently serves on the board of directors of Mirum Pharmaceuticals, Inc. and Iterum Therapeutics plc.
-He previously served on the boards of directors of the Tobira Therapeutics, Inc. and Collegium Pharmaceuticals, Inc. Mr. Heron received a B.A. in Political Science from the University of North Carolina at Chapel Hill and an M.B.A. from Harvard Business School.
+Patrick J. Heron has served as the Chair of our board of directors since December 2019, and has been a member of our board of directors since April 2016.
+Since September 1999, Mr. Heron has been a managing general partner with Frazier Life Sciences, where he has been active in company formations and initial investments in various biotechnology companies, including Marcadia Biotech Inc., Calixa Therapeutics, Inc. and VentiRx Pharmaceuticals, Inc. He also led Frazier's involvement in MedPointe Inc. Prior to joining Frazier, Mr. Heron helped develop McKinsey & Company's west coast biotechnology consulting practice.
+Mr. Heron currently serves on the board of directors of several private companies and the following public companies: Mirum Pharmaceuticals, Inc., and HilleVax, Inc. He previously served on the board of directors of several public companies including Vaxcyte, Inc. (2017 to 2021), Passage Bio, Inc. (2018 to 2021), Iterum Therapeutics, plc.
+(2014 to 2022), Imago Biosciences, Inc. (2014 to 2022).
+Mr. Heron received a B.A. in Political Science from the University of North Carolina at Chapel Hill and an M.B.A. from Harvard Business School.
 We believe that Mr. Heron is qualified to serve on our board of directors because of his investing and operations experiences in the life sciences industry.